She who walked in circles

 "No. We're not going there today."

-But it wasn't the two of them that made her stop.
+But it wasn't those two who made her pause.

 It was The Patient One.

-She said nothing—never did—but her presence was as clear as the weight of a hand on her shoulder.
-It was never a message, more like a kind of slow, self-evident look that said: You can actually choose something else.
+She said nothing – never did – but her presence was as clear as the weight of a hand on a shoulder.
+It was never a message, rather a slow, self-evident gaze that said: You can actually choose something different.

 And then there was the Acrobat.
-She always appeared at the most unwelcome moments, often dangling upside down from some mental trapeze, ready to throw in a comment that pierced all self-absorption.
+She always appeared at the most unwelcome moments, often dangling upside down from some mental trapeze, ready to throw in a comment that punctured all self-absorption.

-“You know the shawl is probably in the fridge,” she said now.
+"You know the scarf is probably in the fridge," she said now.

 She snorted, but smiled.
-The acrobat had a knack for letting air into rooms that had become too stuffy.
-It was almost annoying how often she was needed.
+The Acrobat had a way of letting air into rooms that had become too stuffy.
+It was almost irritating how often she was needed.

-She didn't find the shawl, but she found something else: a flat small stone in her jacket pocket.
+She didn't find the scarf, but she found something else: a small flat stone in her jacket pocket.

 It was warm, even though she hadn't worn the jacket since the day before.

-She held it between her fingers longer than was practical, and that very moment – that slight delay – caused something inside her to change direction.
+She held it between her fingers longer than was practical, and that – that small delay – made something within her change direction.
 Just a millimeter.
-But that millimeter was the beginning of the rest of it all.
+But that millimeter became the beginning of everything else.

 ---

-For a long time, she had believed that she was a person who already understood her own history.
+For a long time, she had believed she was a person who had already understood her own story.

-It was a comfortable thought, like an old glove you use even though it sticks.
+It was a comfortable thought, like an old mitten you use even though it's scratchy.

-She knew what mistakes she had made, what people had hurt her, and what chapters should have been written in red pen.
+She knew the mistakes she had made, the people who had hurt her, and the chapters that should have been written in red pen.

 She was almost proud of being so aware.

-But over the years, that pride had started to feel more like a contract she had signed with herself and forgotten to terminate.
+But over the years, that pride had begun to feel more like an agreement she had made with herself and forgotten to cancel.

-She was tired of reacting on autopilot, tired of wearing facial expressions that no longer belonged to her, tired of the General marching even on days that only needed soft steps.
+She was tired of reacting on autopilot, tired of wearing facial expressions that no longer belonged to her, tired of the General marching even on days that only required soft steps.

 There was one thing she avoided admitting:

-She had stopped developing at the same pace as life continued.
+She had stopped evolving at the same pace as life continued.

 Not because she lacked will – but because the Archivist kept bringing out folders when she tried to move forward.